Thule: Modern literature

 "Civilization may be defined as the sum total of those influences and agencies that make for knowledge and virtue.
 This is the goal, the ultima Thule, of all human strivings.
 The essential factors of civilization are knowledge, industry, culture, and virture."

 Ultima Thule is the title of the 1929 novel by Henry Handel Richardson, set in colonial Australia.

 Hal Foster's protagonist Prince Valiant gets his title from being the son of Aguar, exiled king of Thule who has taken refuge in the Fens during the days of King Arthur.
 Foster places this kingdom of Thule on the Norwegian mainland, near Trondheim.

 "Ultima Thule" is a short story written by author Vladimir Nabokov and published in New Yorker magazine on April 7, 1973.

+Ultima Thule is mentioned in The Name of the Rose by Umberto Eco in reference to an illuminated manuscript that the narrator/character Adso sees when he explores the library labyrinth alone at the end of the third day.
+"I opened a richly illuminated volume that, by its style, seemed to me to come from the monasteries of Ultima Thule."

 Jorge Luis Borges uses the classic Latin phrase "ultima Thule" in his poem A Reader.
 He uses the phrase to connect the study of Latin in his younger years to his more recent efforts to read the Icelandic poet Snorri Sturluson.

 Bernard Cornwell references Thule in his novel The Lords of the North, the third book in the series The Last Kingdom.
 The character Uhtred of Bebbanburg calls it, "that strange land of ice and flame".

 Thule is mentioned in Asterix and the Chieftain's Daughter.

 Cassandra Clare's The Shadowhunter Chronicles, features an alternate dimension called Thule.

+Thule is the name of an artificial polar island in Sue Burke's sci-fi novel Dual Memory.

+Thule is a mild deity oath from Christopher Paolini's sci-fi novel, To Sleep in a Sea of Stars.
+In Appendix III of his book, Paolini explains that Thule became known as the god of the spacers or "the Lord of Empty Spaces", and is derived from ultima Thule.